yonimn2000/Memento-Health/README.md

 Built using C# on ASP.NET MVC, Razor Pages, Entity Framework, SQL Server, HTML, CSS, JavaScript, jQuery, and Bootstrap.

+## How to Run Project

+1. Install Visual Studio with ASP.NET.
+2. Clone the project to your computer.
+3. Open and run the project in Visual Studio.

 ## Poster

 ![](media/Poster.png)